emqx/emqx-docs/en_US/advanced/auth-redis.md

 ## auth query cmd

-During authentication, EMQ X Broker will use the current client information to populate and execute the user-configured authentication query command to query the client's authentication data in the Redis.
+During authentication, EMQX Broker will use the current client information to populate and execute the user-configured authentication query command to query the client's authentication data in the Redis.

 ```bash
 # etc/plugins/emqx_auth_redis.conf